 Typically, construction project management tools are separate from the technology used to design and engineer project plans.
 However, these tools frequently integrate with each other or use compatible file types.

 Construction Project Management Features

 There is no official template for the features that a construction project management software will offer.
-Most project management software developers even have their own workflows and terminology for their features.
+Most project management software companies even have their own workflows and terminology for their software product’s specific features.
 But in general, companies who identify as construction project management software are solving the same problems and offering most of the same core functionality.

 Here, we’ll cover the key features that most construction project management software will include.

 Over the course of a construction project, many documents are shared between the contractor and the owner, their subcontractors, suppliers, or other involved parties.
 Managing the flow of these documents and files can become exponentially more challenging as projects grow in size.
 Luckily, many project management tools take care of this with storage and collaboration capabilities for project plans, subcontractor contracts, receipts, and other important documents.